 Like cloud-native and DevOps, full-stack observability is one of those software development terms that can sound like an empty buzzword.
-Look past the jargon, and you’ll find considerable value to be unlocked from building observability into each layer of your software stack.
+Look past the jargon, and you’ll find considerable value to be unlocked from building data observability into each layer of your software stack.

-Before we get into the details of observability, let’s take a moment to discuss the context.
+Before we get into the details of monitoring observability, let’s take a moment to discuss the context.
 Over the last two decades, software development and architecture trends have departed from single-stack, monolithic designs toward distributed, containerized deployments that can leverage the benefits of cloud-hosted, serverless infrastructure.

 This provides a range of benefits, but it also creates a more complex landscape to maintain and manage: software breaks down into smaller, independent services that deploy to a mix of virtual machines and containers hosted both on-site and in the cloud, with additional layers of software required to manage automatic scaling and updates to each service, as well as connectivity between services.